vishalbakshi/fastbook-benchmark/README.md

 ## Background

 I created this dataset to evaluate different retrieval methods.
-I use the following code to load this dataset:
+I use the following code to load the `main` version of this dataset:

 ```python
 def download_file(url, fn):